jofas/tpcw/2_assessment/README.rst

   + ``affinity_schedule.f90``

-    contains the source code for the affinity schedule (the one based on the priority queue.
+    contains the source code for the affinity schedule (the one based on the priority queue).

   + ``naive_affinity_schedule.f90``